tinytonny/MKTContent/mktcontent/产品动态/productDynamic.md

 	},
 	{
-		"introduce":"When purchasing Pay-In-Advance Public IP, online payment and hybrid payment are supported", "name":"Purchase of public IP supports online payment", "description":"When purchasing Pay-In-Advance Public IP at the Console, in the link of payment, online payment is supported.
+		"introduce":"When purchasing Pay-In-Advance Public IP, online payment and hybrid payment are supported", "name":"Purchase of Public IP Supports Online Payment", "description":"When purchasing Pay-In-Advance Public IP at the Console, in the link of payment, online payment is supported.
 At the same time, multiple payment methods, such as coupon, balance and online payment can be chosen to make hybrid payment \n", "id":86
 	},
 	{
-		"introduce":"Settlement interval of the Virtual Machines whose billing are calculated by configuration is adjusted one hour", "name":"Settlement interval of the Virtual Machines whose billing are calculated by configuration is adjusted", "description":"The settlement cycle of Virtual Machines Pay By Configuration is adjusted from one day to one hour, and settled by the hour.", "id":87
+		"introduce":"Settlement interval of the Virtual Machines whose billing are calculated by configuration is adjusted one hour", "name":"Settlement Interval of The Virtual Machines Whose Billing Are Calculated by Configuration Is Adjusted", "description":"The settlement cycle of Virtual Machines Pay By Configuration is adjusted from one day to one hour, and settled by the hour.", "id":87
 	},
 	{
-		"introduce":"The paid value-added protection service coping with the condition that the Internet server suffers from heavy traffic DDoS attacks", "name":"Anti-DDoS Pro goes online",
+		"introduce":"The paid value-added protection service coping with the condition that the Internet server suffers from heavy traffic DDoS attacks", "name":"Anti-DDoS Pro Goes Online",
 		"description":"Anti-DDoS Pro uses the way of replacing service IP with Advanced Anti-IP to ensure that the user's source station keeps safe and stable when it is subjected to high-traffic DDos attacks; JD Cloud Anti-DDoS Pro has experienced JD 618, Double-Eleven grand promotions for many times, and it is the core product of JD's technological development for years.", "id":89
 	},